corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

-Otherwise, upgrade your installed copy in the usual manner for your operating system.
+Otherwise, upgrade your installed copy in the usual way for your operating system.

-Additionally, you’ll need to add [https://repo.gradle.org/gradle/libs-releases](https://repo.gradle.org/gradle/libs-releases) as a repository to your project, in order to pick up the
+Additionally, you’ll need to add [https://repo.gradle.org/gradle/libs-releases](https://repo.gradle.org/gradle/libs-releases) as a repository to your project, to pick up the
 *gradle-api-tooling* dependency.
-You can do this by adding the following to the repositories in your Gradle file:
+You do this by adding the following to the repositories in your Gradle file:

 ```groovy
 maven { url 'https://repo.gradle.org/gradle/libs-releases' }
 ```

-## Upgrading apps to Platform Version 4
+## Upgrade CorDapps to platform version 4

-This section provides instructions for upgrading your CorDapps from previous versions to platform version 4.
+To upgrade your CorDapps to platform version 4, you need to:
+* xx

+Instructions on how you do this are detailed below.

 ### Step 1.
 Switch any RPC clients to use the new RPC library

 Although the RPC API is backwards compatible with Corda 3, the RPC wire protocol isn’t.
-Therefore RPC clients like web servers need to be updated in lockstep with the node to use the new version of the RPC library.
-Corda 4 delivers RPC wire stability and therefore in future you will be able to update the node and apps without updating RPC clients.
+Therefore, to use the new version of the RPC library, RPC clients, such as web servers, need to be updated in lockstep with the node.
+As Corda 4 delivers RPC wire stability, in future you will be able to update the node and CorDapps without the need to update RPC clients.

 ### Step 2.
 Adjust the version numbers in your Gradle build files

-Alter the versions you depend on in your Gradle file like so:
+Alter the versions in your Gradle file as follows.

 ```groovy
 ext.corda_release_version = '4.4'